 The answer to this question depends on a few variables and will be effected by a person's financial position, the housing market in the areas you are buying and selling and also by how flexible you are willing to be in terms of renting or living with family if you find yourself between homes.

-So first of all what you should do is get a strong sense of what is happening in the area you are selling: what is a realistic estimate of how long it might take you to sell?
+So first of all you should get a strong sense of what is happening in the area you are selling: what is a realistic estimate of how long it might take you to sell?
 Do your own research on the area in addition to consulting a couple of local real estate agents (just in case they have an overly optimistic viewpoint on this question).

 The state of a housing market will also affect your ability to negotiate for the sale of your new home.
 In a buyer's market, when house sales have slowed down, you will have a greater ability to negotiate the terms of the contract settlement.
 In many cases, the buyer can choose whether to settle in 30, 60 or 90 days, however, you might be able to extend this to a longer period if you find your dream home but need more time to sell your place.